Why you need house sitting references to succeed

 It's like most jobs (and let's be clear, house sitting is a job, albeit a very nice job), you need to show that you can do what's being asked of you.
 For international house sitting, it can be more difficult as there's an exchange of trust that doesn't usually involve any remuneration.

-You'll be looking after someone's most precious possessions, their homes and pets.
-Home owners will want reassurance that you are trustworthy, reliable, honest, love animals and won't trash their house or leave them in the lurch at the last minute.
+As a house sitter, you'll be looking after someone's most precious possessions - their homes and their pets.
+So it's no surprise that home owners will want some reassurance that you are trustworthy, reliable, honest, love animals, and won't trash their house or leave them in the lurch at the last minute.